We like to make life hard for ourselves sometimes.

-Preparing sermons as a team requires some humility on our part.
+The truth is preparing sermons as a team requires some humility on our part.

 Perhaps you prepare alone for no other reason than it is just what you do.

-We all work differently but here’s why I think it’s a whole lot easier, less stressful and more effective to prepare sermons (at least in part) in teams:
+We all work differently but here’s why I think it’s a whole lot easier, less stressful and more effective to prepare sermons (at least in part) in teams…

 You no longer have to rely on your experiences or studies to come up with sermon illustrations and stories.

 You’ll avoid the danger of just preaching from your favourite Bible verses or themes.
 You’ll have a much wider pool to fish from.